Between the World and Me: Television adaptation

 On September 30, 2020, HBO announced that it had adapted Between the World and Me as an 80-minute-long television special, which premiered on November 21, 2020.
 Between the World and Me was initially adapted and staged in 2018 by the Apollo Theater in Harlem, New York.
-The HBO adaption of Between the World and Me combines elements of the 2018 production at the Apollo Theater, readings from the book, and documentary footage from the actors’ home lives.
+The HBO adaptation of Between the World and Me combines elements of the 2018 production at the Apollo Theater, readings from the book, and documentary footage from the actors’ home lives.
 Both the Apollo and HBO versions are directed by Kamilah Forbes.
 The HBO special included appearances by around 20 celebrities and civil rights activists including Oprah Winfrey, Phylicia Rashad, Angela Davis, Mahershala Ali, Joe Morton, Yara Shahidi and Angela Bassett.
 The production used Baltimore street scene photographs by John Clark Mayden, which the Baltimore Sun called "powerful images".

+The book appears in the movie The Equalizer 2, with the protagonist Robert McCall (Denzel Washington) reading it during the train scene in Turkey.